trimble-oss/modus-react-bootstrap/README.md

 ## Background

 Modus React Bootstrap is built upon and extends the React Bootstrap v1.6.x code framework combined with [Modus Bootstrap](https://modus-bootstrap.trimble.com/getting-started/).
-You can use the Modus Bootstrap CSS files as is, or integrate the SASS files into your own application if you wish to modify it further.
+You can use the Modus Bootstrap CSS files as is, or integrate the Sass files into your own application if you wish to modify it further.

 ## Install with npm